google-deepmind/dm-haiku/README.md

 **Disambiguation:** if you are looking for Haiku the operating system then please see https://haiku-os.org/.

-NOTE: Haiku is currently **alpha**.
+NOTE: Haiku is currently **beta**.
 A number of researchers have tested Haiku for several months and have reproduced a number of experiments at scale.
-Please feel free to use Haiku, but be sure to test any assumptions and to [let us know](https://github.com/deepmind/dm-haiku/issues) if things don't look right!
+Please feel free to use Haiku, and
+[let us know](https://github.com/deepmind/dm-haiku/issues) if you have issues!

 ## Overview